RolaMmss/Rpg_Projet_Python/README.md

 ### Requirements: ###
     Visual Studio Code - code editor
     Python - Interpreted programming language.
-    Pysound module - "pip install pysound" (pip3 if unknown command) in the terminal then follow the instructions, you may need to update to PyObjC if you get errors for missing audio files
+    Playsound module - "pip install playsound" (pip3 if unknown command) in the terminal then follow the instructions, you may need to update to PyObjC if you get errors for missing audio files

 ### Version : 1.0